mentoster/Unblock-Paste/README.md

-# Unblock-Paste
+# Unblock Paste
-Unblock paste, hotkey f1
+Unblock paste, if some porgramm or site block it!
 # someone doesn't allow you to insert text?
 We will fix it!
 # installation: